mitu-bose/tradingReport/README.md

 # tradingReport

 This is a trading report application.
 The endpoint "http://localhost:8080/transactionReport" is used for displaying the report.
-It is a post request.
+This endpoint expects a post request.
-The Sample Input of the request is.
+The Sample Input for the request is:

 	{ "transactions": [{ "entity": "foo",
 		"instruction": "S",